iamlooper/MemeUI-Enhancer/README.md

 ## Notes

 - If you face any issue and wanna completely disable it and then after `su` type `mienhancer --disable` in Termux or any other terminal emulator.
 This command will disable its optimizations completely.
 Now, you can simply remove it from magisk & reboot device once.
+- You can see `mienhancer.txt` in Internal storage / Android.
+It will show you what type of optimizations MemeUI Enhancer has applied.

 # Download